 Crypto wallets are not actual wallets, but rather they are hardware or software tools that have been developed to keep crypto private keys, thus allowing the user to access their assets on the blockchain.
 Crypto traders can manage their crypto assets and execute transactions via their wallets.
 The cryptographic keys held in every wallet can be used to verify who owns the assets.
 They can also be used to either spend or receive cryptos.

-Cold wallets are not connected to the Internet and, therefore, pose less security.
+Cold wallets are not connected to the Internet and, therefore, pose less security risks.
 They are also less user-friendly.
 With a cold wallet, private keys are stored offline and are safer from hacks.
 Cold wallets are used to store large amounts of crypto for long periods of time.
+Here are some top tips on how to keep your crypto safe.

 Crypto transactions for coins such as Bitcoin are pseudo-anonymous.
 This means they are not completely anonymous, as the transactions can be identified by using a blockchain address.
 An individual can have multiple addresses, just as they can have multiple usernames and passwords for a single account.
 Internet Protocol (IP) addresses, or other identifying information, are not required to conduct the transaction.
 Crypto transactions are logged on a public ledger, which is an advanced record-keeping and public verification mechanism.
 The ledger keeps the identities of all users anonymous, but their cryptocurrency balances and a record of previous transactions are maintained for scrutiny.

 The short answer is yes, with a significant proviso.
 Becoming an expert at anything takes time, dedication, and often money.
 All three are required for trading crypto.
-There are most certainly traders who do this for a living, so why can’t you be one of them?
+There are most certainly traders who engage in crypto swing trading for a living, so why can’t you be one of them?
 You just need to start trading with a healthy dose of realism that it is an extremely competitive and volatile space with a steep learning curve.

 With cryptocurrencies, users are not subject to the range of traditional banking fees associated with fiat currencies.
 This means no account maintenance or minimum balance fees, no overdraft charges, and no returned deposit fees, among many others.
 It also means no punitive payments for zero or negative balances.
 However, this does not mean crypto is completely free.
 The most common crypto fee you will encounter is related to paying the crypto miners.